isabella232/kubernetes-operator/docs/Aerospike-access-control.md

           - user-admin
 ```

-To apply the change, run this command
+Save and exit the CR file, then use kubectl to apply the change.

 ```sh
 kubectl apply -f aerospike-cluster.yaml
 ```

-## Removing privileges from a role
+## Remove Privileges from a Role

-Remove privileges from the desired role in `roles` list under `aerospikeAccessControl`.
+Remove privileges from the desired role in the `roles` list under `aerospikeAccessControl`.

 Remove `read-write` `privilege`.